bbrk24/lexifer-ts/docs/grammar.md

 ### Engines

 Without an engine, there is no real purpose in having a `with:` directive.
-There are three engines present in Lexifer: `std-assimilations`, `coronal-metathesis`, and `std-rejections`.
+There are two engines present in Lexifer: `std-assimilations` and `coronal-metathesis`.

 #### `std-assimilations`